 Self-hosted agents add no platform cost: Scalr's per-run pricing includes private agents at no extra charge.

-Terraform testing has matured significantly, with a multi-layered approach now considered best practice.
+Terraform testing has come a long way, and a multi-layered approach is now the accepted best practice.

 1. Static Validation: Syntax checking, formatting validation, lint rules